+An MSSE degree prepares graduates to enter the professional workforce as technical leaders in science, software, and technology.
 Workforce readiness in the development and use of software and high end computing infrastructure is seen as a limiting factor in addressing what will certainly be even more complex grand challenge science problems as well as societal issues of the future.
 Standard MS degrees do not tackle these highly multidisciplinary and technological demands.
-There has been a paradigm shift that the computational sciences disciplines, broadly defined, would be better served through the training of a Professional Master’s in computational “technology” that can integrate these individuals into software related industries with a well-defined reward and promotion structure.
-Such professional training may overcome one of the primary challenges of defining a career track for a computational “generalist” who can move smoothly into and out of the related science domains of molecular simulation, quantum chemistry, condensed matter physics, computational materials, etc as needs arise for their expertise, and have those contributions integrated into a degree-granting home that recognizes their value.
-It also addresses a vacuum in management and leadership in the simulation software sciences that have a rich ecosystem of code bases and users that intersect with literally thousands of institutions and industries world-wide, thereby making software project management a growing issue.
+The MSSE degree also addresses a vacuum in management and leadership in the simulation software sciences that have a rich ecosystem of code bases and users that intersect with literally thousands of institutions and industries world-wide, thereby making software project management a growing issue.

-Yes, the program is designed for both, baccalaureate students who just finished school and those who have been working for a while and are interested in learning the latest technologies in software engineering, data science, machine learning and high-performance computing and how to apply them to molecular science.
+The MSSE program welcomes working professionals who are interested in continuing their education.
+Industry experience will be an advantage in the leadership and capstone courses.
+The program is designed for both baccalaureate students who just finished school and those who have been working for a while and are interested in learning the latest technologies in software engineering, data science, machine learning and high-performance computing and how to apply them to molecular science.

-The program is currently approved to admit students in the Fall of each year.
+The program only accepts students for a Fall start each year and curates a cohort model.
+This cohort becomes a professional network you can rely on throughout your career.
 There may be opportunities in the future to offer students greater enrollment and completion flexibility.

 There are no preferences granted to students who meet the eligibility requirements for consideration.
 The program seeks to admit a diverse student pool, which should be reflected through the comprehensiveness of the application materials and in particularly the statement of purpose and outside activities.